lukso-network/docs/docs/standards/LSP6-KeyManager.md

   let payload = await universalProfile.methods
     .setData(
       [
-        KEYS.PERMISSIONS + bobAddress.substr(2), // allow Bob to setData on your UP
+        ADDRESSES.PERMISSIONS + bobAddress.substr(2), // allow Bob to setData on your UP
-        KEYS.PERMISSIONS_ARRAY, // length of AddressPermissions[]
+        PERMISSIONS_ARRAY, // length of AddressPermissions[]
-        KEYS.PERMISSIONS_ARRAY.slice(0, 34) + "00000000000000000000000000000001", // add Bob's address into the list of permissions
+        PERMISSIONS_ARRAY.slice(0, 34) + "00000000000000000000000000000001", // add Bob's address into the list of permissions
       ],
       [
         bobPermissions,